tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-261-graph-valid-tree.md

 		// If these roots differ, we'll unify the trees.
 		// The root of the smaller tree will now point
 		// to the larger tree.
-Decrement the number of
-		// different sets of trees.
 		if (root1 !== root2) {
 			if (size[root1] > size[root2]) {
 				parents[root2] = root1;